 And who should respond to the comment but Noth, stating: "Right."

-Another Instagram user commented: "What'd I miss."
 And a third said: "He’s just bitter that they [wrote] him off the show."

-Taking to Instagram on January 14, Noth wrote: “My off the cuff slightly sarcastic response to a comment on the internet seems to have caused a tempest in a teapot.”
+Taking to Instagram on January 14, Noth wrote: “My off the cuff slightly sarcastic response to a comment on the internet seems to have caused a tempest in a teapot.

 “It is not news.
 It is not worth all this discussion.
 It is a waste of time in a world where there are more important things to worry about.”

-Following the defence of his comment, many of Noth’s supporters responded to his statement and insisted he was behaving like a ‘class act’ for addressing it, however many argued that he didn’t need to apologize for anything.
+Following the defence of his comment, many of Noth’s supporters responded to his statement and insisted he was behaving like a ‘class act’ for addressing it, while many argued that he didn’t need to apologize for anything.

 In fact, many users were on his side and felt he was completely justified in feeling slighted by Parker’s recognition for her work on SATC, when his character Mr.Big had been instrumental in the show’s success.

-When the show returned for a sequel, And Just Like That, the two characters had tied the knot and were living the high life in New York City, however Mr.Big was soon killed off to throw further turmoil into character Carrie’s life.
+When the show returned for a sequel, And Just Like That, the two characters had tied the knot and were living the high life in New York City, but Mr.Big was soon killed off to throw further turmoil into character Carrie’s life.

+Notably, however, Noth’s final appearance in the show never made it to air, as he was cut from the show following sexual assault allegations.
 The accusations came from two women who alleged to they were sexually assaulted by Noth in 2004 in Los Angeles and 2015 in New York City.

-Noth denied the allegations, releasing a statement which read: "The accusations against me made by individuals I met years, even decades, ago are categorically false.
+Noth has denied the claims, releasing a statement which read: "The accusations against me made by individuals I met years, even decades, ago are categorically false.
 These stories could’ve been from 30 years ago or 30 days ago—no always means no—that is a line I did not cross.
 The encounters were consensual."